Ballard and Seashore Dissertation Fellowship

 Nominations must be submitted online at https://workflow.uiowa.edu/form/ballard-seashore-fellowship by the department or program (e.g. DGS, Graduate Program Coordinator, DEO), with all materials prepared as PDF documents.
 Students must submit their part of the application materials to their department at least two weeks prior to the Graduate College deadline.
 Students should check with their department as soon as possible for departmental deadlines as well as to inform them that they intend to apply.
 Applications submitted by the student (and not someone in the department such as the DGS, DEO or grad coordinator) will be voided and not considered.

 Students must be nominated by their departments or programs.
-Applications for Fall 2021 will be accepted from February 16, 2021 to March 2, 2021 at 5 p.m.
+Applications for Spring 2022 will be accepted from September 9, 2021 to September 23, 2021 at 5 p.m.